jpgmv1998/jpgmv1998.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student (senior year) of the Department of Economics at the Pontifícia Universidade do Rio de Janeiro (PUC-Rio), and a research assistant at the Climate Policy Initiative (CPI/PUC-Rio), under the guidance of the researcher Clarissa Gandour working on impact evaluation of Brazilian public policies related to environmental protection (mostly focused on curbing deforestation in the Amazon).
+I am an undergraduate student (senior year) of the Department of Economics at the Pontifícia Universidade do Rio de Janeiro (PUC-Rio).
+Currently, working as a research assistant at the Climate Policy Initiative (CPI/PUC-Rio), under the guidance of Clarissa Gandour.
+The research agenda is focused on impact evaluation of Brazilian public policies related to environmental protection (mostly focused on curbing deforestation in the Amazon).